 Mardi Gras in New Orleans is a well-known festival in the US.
 Mardi Gras is a traditional holiday celebrated across many Christian cultures and in the southern regions of the United States.
 It is particularly famous in the city of New Orleans, Louisiana.
 The festivities include elaborate and colorful parades, family picnics, costumes, music, and amazing food.
 Mardi Gras literally stands for “Fat Tuesday”, in French.

 Mardi Gras follows the liturgical calendar.
 The festival season begins on the Feast of Epiphany and leads up to the main day.
+Mardi Gras, also known as, Fat Tuesday is the last day of the Carnival season.
 The very next day is Ash Wednesday, the first day of Lent, the austere season for Christians.
 Think of it as a big blowout party right before going on a tough no-meat, no-alcohol diet.

 Mardi Gras, also known as, Shrove Tuesday, falls on: